NamjuLee/Code-And-Design-CoreStudio-Workshop-Harvard-GSD/README.md

 This workshop is for students to gain the fundamental foundation for design scripting from basic polygon modeling to visualization (animation or rendering), at Harvard Graduate School of Design.

-The aim of the workshop is that students will gain the concept of parametric, procedure, algorithm, and numerical design with maxscript, and will learn hands-on skills of digital representation as a form of videos or images in action
+The aim of the workshop is that students will gain the concept of parametric, procedure, algorithm, and numerical design with maxscript, and will learn hands-on skills of digital representation as a form of videos or images in action.

 #### basic maxscript
 - creation: geometry, spline, light and camera